 ABS system components

-ABS includes hydraulic unit, HECU (hydraulic block controller), system fuse, four wheel speed sensors (one for each wheel), connecting wires, ABS indicator, DDRP indicator (system of separate dynamic distribution of brake forces on the rear wheels), connected to the parking brake warning light, and the rear drum brakes.
-Cm.
-"Location of ABS components" in this section.
+The ABS consists of a hydraulic unit, HECU (hydraulic block controller), system fuse, four wheel speed sensors (one for each wheel), connecting wires, ABS indicator, DDRP indicator (separate dynamic distribution of brake forces on the rear wheels), connected to the parking brake warning lamp, and the rear drum brakes.
+See "ABS Component Locations" in this section.

-Location of function blocks
+Arrangement of functional blocks

 Valve distribution